TheKontinua/readers/README.md

 - Give feedback on a chapter
 - See mentor feedback

-Things a quizmaker needs to be able to do:
+Things a QuizMaker needs to be able to do:

-- Everything a mentor can do
+- Everything a Mentor can do
 - Browse submitted questions, edit them, and approve them
 - Assemble approved questions into a quiz
 - Make previously approved questions not visible

-Things an admin needs to be able to do:
+Things an Admin needs to be able to do:

-- Everything a quizmaker can do
+- Everything a Quizmaker can do
 - See a list of Newbies waiting to be Mentors (with any endorsements)
 - Promote, demote, or disable a user
 - Delete quizzes